mbabar09/ElectrochemicalKinetics/README.md

 # ElectrochemicalKinetics.jl

-This is fork of the package originally developed by Rachel C. Kurchin ([Repository](https://github.com/BattModels/ElectrochemicalKinetics.jl)).
+This is a fork of the package originally developed by Rachel C. Kurchin ([Repository](https://github.com/BattModels/ElectrochemicalKinetics.jl)).
 I have made changes in src files for compatibility with [PNP_solve](https://github.com/mbabar09/PNP_solve/)
 This package implements a variety of models for rates of electrochemical reactions.
 The goal is to have a generic interface where different model types can be easily swapped in.

 ## Usage/Examples